 - Freeze the action in Kids Photography

-Jenn Cooper from the Canon Collective reveals three simple tips to prepare for taking great photographs of your children on your DSLR wherever you are.
+Canon Photographer, Jenn Cooper reveals three simple tips to prepare for taking great photographs of your children on your DSLR wherever you are.

 The great thing about kids is that they're always on the move.
 I really like taking portraits of kids where there are trees and I'll often find somewhere that's shaded for a nice, even, lighting.